COVID-19: What we know so far about the 2019 novel coronavirus

 Many patients don’t need to stay in the hospital and are able to isolate at home.

 If you think you may have COVID-19, reach out to your doctor right away.
 If you’re going to your doctor’s office or an emergency room, call ahead so someone can meet you outside to give you a facemask to help limit the spread of any germs.
 In the meantime, stay away from other people.
 If you live with others, choose a room or place in your home where you can be separated from the others.
 Don’t share utensils or cups.
 Have someone wipe down bathroom surfaces with disinfectant regularly, keep their hands clean, and try to keep the windows open for air circulation.
 Don’t forget to cover your coughs and sneezes.

-Only if you are sick.
+We only test people who are sick and, occasionally, those who are about to undergo important, high risk procedures such as an an organ transplant.
 The test to diagnose COVID-19 isn’t useful unless you are sick and it’s still more limited than any of us want it to be.
 Make sure you tell your doctor about any risks for COVID you may have so they can get you a test if you need it.

 It’s also worth mentioning that people shouldn’t be worried if they go to their doctor’s office and get tested for respiratory viruses and the results say they have a coronavirus.
 That’s because coronavirus is the name for a whole group of viruses, including things like the common cold.
 Most doctors’ offices can test for normal, everyday coronaviruses.
 If you see test results that say you have one, you shouldn’t worry.
 If you are being tested for COVID-19, your doctor will be very, very specific and will walk you through any results that come back.